-Theme Class number of times Description introduction 1 Concrete structure and its characteristic are introduced Fundamental of design 2 The design method, the safety factor and etc. are explained Structural materials 1 The mechanical behavior of concrete, reinforcing steel and polymer material is explained bond behavior and anchorage 2 The mechanism of bond and anchorage is explained flexural and compression behavior 2 The mechanical behavior and the capacity of RC section subjected to the flexural moment and/or the normal force are explained shear and torsion 2 The mechanical behavior and the capacity of RC section subjected to the shear force and/or the torsional moment are explained cracks and deflection 2 The cracks and deflection of RC member are explained Verification method of performance over time 1 The verification method of performance over time including the corrosion of the reinforcing steel is explained others 1 The latest research and technique relating to concrete engineering are introduced Confirmation of understanding of lecture 1 A confirmation of understanding of lecture is examined
+Theme Class number of times Description Introduction 1 Introduction of concrete structures (RC&PC) Fundamental of design 2 Design code and specifications Materials 1 The mechanical behavior of concrete, reinforcing steel and others are explained Bonding behavior 2 The mechanism of bonding between concrete and steel Flexural behavior The mechanical behavior and the capacity of RC section subjected to t flexural moment and/or the uniaxial force are explained Shear behavior 2 The mechanical behavior and the capacity of RC section subjected to the shear are explained.
+Crack and deflection 2 Cracking mechanism and evaluation of deflection of RC member are explained.
+Durability 1 Durability evaluation of deteriorated structure due to corrosion is introduced Popular topics 1 The latest research and technique relating to concrete engineering are introduced Confirmation of understanding of lecture 1 A confirmation of understanding of lecture is examined